 Simple things you can do now to improve care for people with diabetes in hospital:

-- Visit our Shared Practice Library to learn what other hospitals across the UK are doing to improve care.
+- See our Shared Practice Library to learn what other hospitals across the UK are doing to improve care.

 - Make sure the Joint British Diabetes Society guidelines are in place and being used.